A Glossy Guide To Berlin For Every Type Of Traveller - The Gloss Magazine

 Château Royal Berlin, Central Mitte

-Located in Central Mitte, this hotel strikes the perfect balance between arty and practical and is a great location to base yourself in.
-Mere steps from the Brandenburg Gate, the Château Royal Berlin features one-of-a-kind guest rooms decorated by local and international creatives.
-The spacious 93 rooms follow a uniform design theme, with warm wood stains, herringbone floors and rattan headboards.
-There is also the fabulous Restaurant Château Royal which focuses on eclectic Mediterranean cuisine, and a spa.
-Close to the Château Royal visitors can explore the fabulous museums of Museum Island, while the hotel is the perfect spot for opera lovers with the renowned Staatsoper just a stone’s throw away. @chateauroyalberlin
+Located in Central Mitte, this hotel strikes the perfect balance between being arty and practical as it makes a great base to explore the city.
+Mere steps from the Brandenburg Gate, it features one-of-a-kind rooms decorated by local and international creatives.
+The spacious 93 rooms follow a uniform design theme with warm wood stains, herringbone floors and rattan headboards.
+The fabulous Restaurant Château Royal focuses on eclectic Mediterranean cuisine, not to mention the spa.
+Nearby, visitors can explore Museum Island while the hotel is the perfect spot for opera lovers with the renowned Staatsoper a stone’s throw away. @chateauroyalberlin

-Telegraphenamt, Monjioustrasse 11
+Telegraphenamt, Monbjioustrasse 11

 Sir Savigny, Charlottenburg

-If the hotel taps into Berlin’s artistic soul, then follow its lead and make a beeline for the Museum of Photography which is also home to the Helmut Newton Foundation, where most of his work is on permanent display. www.smb.museum
+If the hotel taps into Berlin’s artistic soul, then follow its lead and make a beeline for the Museum of Photography which is also home to the Helmut Newton Foundation, where most of his work is on permanent display.

 SO Berlin Das Stue, Drakestrasse